cyberark/conjur-puppet/README.md

 API key for a user or host.
 Must be `Sensitive` if supported.

 ##### `ssl_certificate`
-X509 certificate of the root CA of Conjur, PEM formatted.
+Content of the X509 certificate of the root CA of Conjur, PEM formatted.
+When using Puppet's `file` function, the path to the cert must be absolute.

 ##### `host_factory_token`
 You can use a host factory token to obtain a host identity.
 Must be `Sensitive` if supported.